 Thrive was founded by experienced educators, coaches and parents to reimagine education for both children and adults.
 We have lived what it means to be part of an education community from multiple perspectives.
-For the past three decades, we have dedicated our lives to energizing K-12 education, making an impact on thousands adults and students in the process.
+We have dedicated our lives to energizing K-12 education, making an impact on thousands adults and students in the process.

-Nicole Assisi is a multicultural and multilingual leader whose two decades in education reflects an immense depth and breadth of experience: teacher, professor, principal and superintendent.
-Her schools were recognized among the top 100 schools in America and as models for social emotional well-being.
-Throughout her career, Dr. Assisi secured millions of dollars of philanthropic funding to support high quality, innovative education for thousands of students.
+Nicole Assisi is a multicultural and multilingual leader whose decades in education reflect an immense depth and breadth of experience: teacher, professor, principal and superintendent.
+Her schools were named among the most innovative in the nation and received a CA Senate Commendation.
+As a business leader and entrepreneur, Dr. Assisi secured millions of dollars of philanthropic funding to support high quality, innovative education for thousands of students.
+San Diego Business Journal recognized her as a “40 under 40” leader and a finalist for CEO of the Year.

 Shelli Kurth has over 25 years’ experience teaching, leading, and advocating for high quality, innovative education.
 She is a visionary, heart-centered leader who helped propel her school to national recognition as one of the top 100 in America.